Geometry in Nature

 Interface mediated interactions

-One example of a surface mediated interaction can be found in this Video (3.4 MB): two sewing needles are adhering to a water surface.
+One example of such a surface mediated interaction can be found in this Video (3.4 MB): two sewing needles are adhering to a water surface.
 By deforming the surface due to their weight they attract each other.
 You can try this at home, too.
 All you need is a bowl of water and two needles.

 Relevant publications